How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 Buy a paint remover for laminate floors from your local home improvement or hardware store.

-Wait for a few minutes to allow the paint remover to soak into the stain and break down the paint.
+- Wait about 15 minutes to allow the paint remover to soak into the stain and break down the paint.

 Paint Thinners